RickSlick3/earth-beneath-us/README.md

 ### The Data

 The data used for this application is from the [United States Geological Survey Earthquake Catalog](https://earthquake.usgs.gov/earthquakes/search/).
 The USGS monitors and reports on earthquakes, assesses earthquake impacts and hazards, and conducts targeted research on the causes and effects of earthquakes.
 The U.S. Geological Survey offers a data portal that allows users to query and download comprehensive earthquake data.
-For this project, we are focusing exclusively on earthquakes with a magnitude of 2.5 or higher.
+For this project, we are focusing exclusively on earthquakes with a magnitude of 2.5 or higher between the years 2015 and 2025.

 **Data sample:** [2025.csv](/data/2025.csv)